estebantechdev/dev-environment-setup/Developer-Environment.md

 use "rafamadriz/friendly-snippets"
 ```

-Check out the documention on GitHub for installations with **vim-plug** or **coc.nvim**.
+Check out the documentation on GitHub for installations with **vim-plug** or **coc.nvim**.

 Usage:

-This collection of snippets should work with any snippet engine that supports loading vscode snippets.
+This collection of snippets should work with any snippet engine that supports loading VSCode snippets.
 Like for example:
 - vim-vsnip
 - LuaSnip
 - coc-snippets